orcephrye/PyLinuxDiagnosticToolKit/README.md

 methods across a lot of the Modules.

 > Note: Threading can be tricky and may cause unexpected behavior.
 For example if you run 'cat('/etc/hosts')' ten times in a loop it will not spin up 10 cat commands but actually just one.
-The default wait is 60 so it will run the first command to completion and then the remaining 9 will return the cache result.
-If you run it with 'wait=None' the cache process is thread safe so the CommandObject will be stored and the remaining 9 threads will simply return cached results.
+It will run the first command to completion and then the remaining 9 will return the cache result.
+If you run it with 'wait=None' the cache process is thread safe so the first cat command will return the CommandObject which will be the same CommandObject for the remaining 9 runs.
-However, if you have that same loop run ten different cat commands (ie: cat /tmp/hosts, cat /etc/resolv.conf, etc...) commands (with wait=None) it will run all 10 in as many threads as is allowed. (default is 8) If you want to run ten of the same commands at the same time you will need to give each command a uniq 'commandKey' in kwargs. ie: 'commandKey=X'
+However, if you have that same loop run ten different cat commands (ie: cat /tmp/hosts, cat /etc/resolv.conf, etc...) commands (with wait=None) it will run all 10 in as many threads as is allowed. (default is 8).
+If you want the same command to run over and over again the flag 'rerun' can be set to True.
+If 'wait' is set to anything other than None it is considering 'blocking' and will wait until either the command is finished or the wait time is reached.

-**The sshConnector:**
+**The SCP and SFTP:**

-This is more 'under the hood' stuff that is likely not necessary for most automation.
-The ssh Connector is a wrapper around Paramiko and adds extra functionality to make managing users and extra channels and sftp connections.
+---

 > Getting and using a SFTP connection